Why Cloud Product Lifecycle Management (PLM) Solutions Are Better

 Cloud PLM solutions deliver superior protection

 One of the main skepticisms of cloud PLM systems is the level of security offered for product data.
 PLM in the cloud stores detailed indented BOMs, so a breach of security may compromise intellectual property.
 Cloud PLM companies, like Arena, a PTC Business, devote significant energy to ensuring optimal security, knowing that cloud software providers must deliver superior protection to ensure every customer’s product information is completely protected.
 Arena has a multilayered security approach to ensure all customers’ product information is safe and secure.
 Perimeter defenses such as multiple firewalls and in-house technicians who monitor all logs provide additional security to product data.
 Arena PLM provides the strongest data encryption available and offers failover and backup data reliability which is routinely tested to ensure SLA 99.5% uptime protection against data loss due to catastrophic events.
 Application data security available with cloud PLM is on par with cloud banking solutions today.

 Arena is the proven Cloud PLM Leader

-With over 1,300 global high-tech, consumer electronics, and medical device customers around the world, Arena has proven it is the trusted leader in Cloud PLM.
+With over 1,400 global high-tech, consumer electronics, and medical device customers around the world, Arena has proven it is the trusted leader in Cloud PLM.
 But don’t take our word for it.
 G2 ranks Arena #1 in PLM software vendors.
 Arena invented Cloud PLM and continues to invest and improve how companies introduce innovative products to their customers.
 We know that the cloud offers an unparalleled level of access and flexibility to today’s modern, multitiered supply chains.
 Arena PLM streamlines product development and creates a traceable review process for every aspect of complex product designs.
-To learn more about how Arena helps turn ideas into innovative products, read our customer success stories.
+To learn more about how Arena helps turn ideas into innovative products, read our customer success stories and check out the ultimate guide to PLM.